bw4sz/BrazilDimDiv/Rawresults.md

 Instead of directly plotting values, another idea would be to take the quantiles of these means and then project those into space simulataneously, using the code similiar to ana's risk/climate velocity map so show where taxonomic/phylogenetic/trait are all high/low in a mapped product.
 Gabriel has that code.

+To do, extract the biome number for antonin from the WWF layers?